 Building on the success of the Germantown Campus biotechnology instructional programs, we have already begun sowing the seeds for the next generation of scientists and laboratory researchers through a collaborative project to construct a life sciences park, a county-operated technology incubator, and a Bioscience Education Center.
-The Holy Cross Germantown Hospital, anchor tenant for the Hercules Pinkney Life Sciences Park, and the Bioscience Education Center are both under construction.
+The Holy Cross Germantown Hospital, anchor tenant for the Hercules Pinkney Life Sciences Park, and the Bioscience Education Center both open in Fall 2014.
 These visionary projects will help ensure that the local biotechnology industry continues to thrive for the benefit of students and the local community.
+Meeting a critical local, state, and national need, the campus also hosts the cybersecurity/networking program.
+The College is a founding member of CyberWatch, a consortium of over 70 colleges and universities, preparing skilled cybersecurity/networking technicians.